GUIDELINES for preparing

 Acknowledgement your proposal

-The User Office acknowledges the submission of the proposal, by e-mail sent to the main proposer.
+The User Office acknowledges the submission of the proposal by e-mail.